dannywillems/ocaml-js-stdlib/README.md

 ## Documentation

-* js_core.mli: partial binding to the core javascript standard library.
+* js_core.mli: partial binding to the core JavaScript standard library.
 * js_dom.mli: binding to the *DOM*.
 * jQuery.mli: bindings to jQuery.
 * js_date.mli: bindings to the *Date* object.